ionos-cloud/cluster-api-provider-ionoscloud/docs/development.md

 ### Create a kind cluster

-A script to create a KIND cluster along with a local Docker registry and the correct mounts to run CAPD is included in the cluster-api repo `hack/` folder.
+A script to create a `kind` cluster along with a local Docker registry and the correct mounts to run CAPD is included in the cluster-api repo `hack/` folder.

 To create a pre-configured cluster run: